sazzad4677/Kitchen-Jungle/README.md

 # Omni Food
 ### Omni Food is a straightforward HTML and CSS project that will not make use of a framework.
-It is a part of a UI/UX related course.